Ducki67/Forge-10.40-gs-fixed-fr/README.md

 ## How to build
-bru use gpt or figure it out by ur self
+bru use Chatgpt or figure it out by ur self

 Requirements:
 - Visal Studio 2022